geeksville/Micro-RTSP/README.md

 Just "pio lib install Micro-RTSP" to pull the latest version from their library server.
 If you want to use the OV2640 camera support you'll need to be targeting the espressif32 platform in your project.

-See the (example platform.io app)[/examples].
+See the [example platform.io app](/examples).
 It should build and run on virtually any of the $10 ESP32-CAM boards (such as M5CAM).
 The relevant bit of the code is included below.
 In short:
 1. Listen for a TCP connection on the RTSP port with accept()
 2. When a connection comes in, create a CRtspSession and OV2640Streamer camera streamer objects.